top of page

 I am a regular contributor with UPPERCASE magazine, most often writing the Origin column, exploring the story behind various aesthetically intriguing objects and ideas.

-I have previously written for the trade magazine CIM and the Montreal Review of Books, and my writing has also appeared in This Magazine, the Dominion, Maisonneuve, and rabble.ca.
+I have previously written for the trade magazine CIM and the Montreal Review of Books, and my writing has also appeared in This Magazine and Maisonneuve.

 Sample Writing